biothings/biothings.api/CONTRIBUTING.md

 ## Maintainer releases

 Package maintainers should follow the canonical [release procedure](RELEASE.md).
-To perform the procedure with a local coding agent, provide the release version and development branch to the reusable [release prompt](RELEASE_PROMPT.md).
+Codex, Claude Code, and other compatible agents can perform it through the repository's [release skill](.agents/skills/release-biothings-sdk/SKILL.md) using a request such as `make the next minor release` or `make a new 1.2.0 release`.
+For agents without Agent Skills support, provide the release version and development branch to the reusable [release prompt](RELEASE_PROMPT.md).